abiedny/HelloKittyDash/README.md

-#Hello Kitty Dash
+# Hello Kitty Dash
 It's a Hello Kitty themed dashboard that displays weather and the latest xkcd comic.
 That's it.
+Built in React.JS with CRA.